Regularized Sample Average Approximation for High-Dimensional Stochastic Optimization Under Low-Rankness: Sample complexity of the regularized SAA under low-rankness

-\begin{remark} This theorem is consistent with \eqref{traditional bound}, which ensures the claimed sample complexity almost linear in $p$.
-Indeed, for achieving an accuracy of $\epsilon$, the above bounds indicates a sample complexity $\tilde O(1)\cdot \frac{p}{\epsilon^3}\cdot \text{\it polylog}(p,\,\frac{1}{\epsilon})$, which is almost linear in $p$, for some quantities $\tilde O(1)$ that is independent of $n$, $\epsilon$, and $p$.
 We note that the dependence of sample size $n$ on rank $s$ of the true solution $\mathbf X^*$ is cubic, which means that the proposed approach is more powerful when the true solution $\mathbf X^*$ is of very low rank.
 The deterioration may be fast when $s$ increases.
-Nonetheless, we believe it possible to significantly reduce the order on $s$ if any further information below is given: (i) If the $\mathcal F_n$ or $\mathbb F$ satisfies strong convexity or its certain relaxed forms, dependence on $s$ is likely reducible, as it has been successful for \cite{Liu2018} in sparse stochastic optimization. (ii) If the value of $s$ can be coarsely predicted in the sense that $O(1)\cdot s$ for some universal constant $O(1)$ is given, then one may also properly modify the value of $\lambda$ to decrease the dependence on $s$; this has also been achieved in the sparse stochastic optimization case by \cite{Liu2018}.
-We will consider those two relatively special cases in future study.
-Beyond those two scenarios, to our knowledge, no existing result can allow for a sample complexity almost linear in $p$. \end{remark}
+Nonetheless, we believe it possible to significantly reduce the order on $s$ if any further information below is given: (i) If the $\mathcal F_n$ or $\mathbb F$ satisfies strong convexity or its certain relaxed forms, dependence on $s$ is likely reducible, as it has been successful for \cite{Liu2018} in stochastic optimization under sparsity. (ii) If the value of $s$ can be coarsely predicted in the sense that $O(1)\cdot s$ for some universal constant $O(1)$ is given, then one may also properly modify the value of $\lambda$ to decrease the dependence on $s$.
+We will consider the relatively special case in (i) in future study.
+Nonetheless, our claim in (ii) above is provided in Corollary \ref{second corollary} below.